Margalit Tzan'ani: Musical career

 Tzan'ani started her career at the age of 19 in the Israeli production of Hair, where she performed alongside Svika Pick and Tzedi Tzarfati.
-For the audition, she sang "Rak al atzmi lesaper yadati", based on a poem by the poet Rachel.

-Musical influences

-In an interview with Haaretz newspaper, Tzan'ani cited Ella Fitzgerald, Tina Turner, and Aretha Franklin as major influences.
+For the audition, she sang "Rak al atzmi lesaper yadati", based on a poem by the poet Rachel.In an interview with Haaretz newspaper, Tzan'ani cited Ella Fitzgerald, Tina Turner, and Aretha Franklin as major influences.

 Television career

 In 2006, she was chosen to be a judge in Kokhav Nolad, the Israeli version of American Idol.
 She continued in this capacity for four seasons.

-Allegations of extortion
+Controversy

 On August 16, 2011 Israeli Police arrested Tzan'ani and her son, Asaf Tzan'ani, during a raid on their homes.
 She was charged with extortion and blackmail against her manager, Assaf Atedgi.
 The charges against her son, Asaf, were dropped.
 Tzan'ani denied the charges against her.
 The case was covered widely by the Israeli media and at the same time, the media was criticized for portraying successful Mizrahi recording artists as engaged in illegal activities.
 Tzan'ani was tried, found guilty and sentenced to 6 months in prison, which she served performing community service.
 She later continued her music career.